social-research/python-workshop/README.md

 ## Description

 This workshop introduces students to the fundamentals of computer programming in Python.
 The workshop is intended for students who lack a formal background in the field.
 Topics include data types, control structures, functions, and an introduction to the principles of object-oriented programming.
-We will learn to design, write, and debug simple computer programs, using practical examples from computational social science and social data science.
+We will learn to design and write simple computer programs, using a practical example from computational social science.

 ## Prerequisites